-In cooperation with the CDOT and operators of publicly operated transit services, the PPACG, no later than 90 calendar days following the end of the program year, shall develop an annual listing of obligated projects for which funds under 23 USC or 49 USC Chapter 53 were obligated in the preceding program year, in accordance with 23 CFR 450.334.
+In cooperation with the CDOT and public transit providers, PPACG, no later than 90 calendar days following the end of the program year, shall develop an annual listing of obligated projects for which funds under 23 USC or 49 USC Chapter 53 were obligated in the preceding program year, in accordance with 23 CFR 450.334.
 The listing shall be consistent with information contained in the TIP.
-See MOA Implementation Guidance for a more detailed timeline.
+See the MOA Implementation Guidance document for a more detailed timeline.

-5. Air Quality Conformity Determinations (if applicable)
+5. Air Quality Conformity Determinations

-The PPACG is not subject to the conformity determination procedures as outlined in the Colorado Air Quality Control Commission's (AQCC) Regulation No. 10 (Criteria for Analysis of Conformity, as amended); federal regulations 40 CFR 93 that set forth policy, criteria, and procedures for demonstration and assuring conformity of transportation related activities; and the most recent MOAs regarding air quality conformity determination procedures between the PPACG and all MOA parties applicable to the MPO).
+PPACG is subject to the conformity determination procedures as outlined in the Colorado AQCC's Regulation No. 10 (Criteria for Analysis of Conformity, as amended); federal regulations 40 CFR 93 that set forth policy, criteria, and procedures for demonstration and assuring conformity of transportation related activities; and the most recent MOAs regarding air quality conformity determination procedures between PPACG and CDPHE.

-Should The PPACG become subject to the conformity determination procedures outlined above, the PPACG will run the regional travel demand model when preparing a new RTP and TIP, or amendment to the RTP and TIP that affects air quality conformity.
-Results will be provided to the Colorado Department of Public Health and Environment (CDPHE) Air Pollution Control Division (APCD), or their designee, to run a regional air quality emissions model.
-The results are provided to the CDOT, FHWA, FTA, and U.S. Environmental Protection Agency (EPA) for review, comments and concurrence.
+If required, PPACG will run the regional travel demand model when preparing a new RTP and TIP, or amendment to the RTP and TIP that affects air quality conformity.
+Results will be provided to the CDPHE Air Pollution Control Division (APCD), or their designee, to run a regional air quality emissions model.

-The PPACG will coordinate with an interagency review team composed of staff from the CDOT, FHWA, FTA, CDPHE, EPA, Regional Air Quality Council (RAQC), and other government entities as required to perform technical reviews of air quality information.
-Once the interagency review team is satisfied with the technical results, the PPACG will make the regional air quality conformity determinations.
+PPACG will convene an interagency consultation group (ICG) composed of staff from the CDOT, FHWA, FTA, CDPHE, EPA, and PPACG to perform technical reviews of air quality information if appropriate as well as other aspects of conformity.
+Once the ICG is satisfied with the technical results, PPACG will make the regional air quality conformity determinations.

-Upon adoption or amendment of RTP or TIP, the PPACG will transmit the conformity finding document along with the plan or TIP documentation to AQCC for their concurrence.
-Once AQCC has concurred with the conformity, PPACG will transmit the conformity finding to the FHWA and FTA.
+Upon adoption or amendment of the RTP or TIP, PPACG will transmit the conformity finding documents to AQCC for their concurrence.
+Once the AQCC has concurred with the conformity, PPACG will transmit the conformity finding and RTP or TIP documents to the FHWA and FTA.
 The FHWA and the FTA issue the U.S. Department of Transportation conformity determination on the PPACG RTP and TIP with concurrence from the EPA.